-- 1. If dosing from the last sample port, install an empty sample tube on the port to be used to store krypton and place a dewar cover over the sample tube stem and the P0 tube stem. - 2.
-For each port to be used, either click Browse and select a sample file or click New to create a new sample file. - 3.
-Verify the information populated into the sample identification fields.
-This information is pulled from the sample file.
-The Density value is applicable only if using the Calculate method for the free space determination. - 4.
-Edit the P0 and Bath temperature fields, if necessary. - 5.
-Click Report after analysis to generate reports automatically when the analysis is complete.
+- 1. Click Browse to select a sample file. - 2.
+Click Report after analysis to automatically generate reports when the analysis is complete.
 On the Report Settings window, select the report destination.
-Click OK to return to the previous window. - 6.
+Click OK. - 3.
 Click Start to start the analysis.
 A window displays data as they are collected.
-A short delay is encountered before the port status at the bottom of the window changes from the Idle state.
+A short delay is encountered before the port status changes from the Idle state at the bottom of the window.